 - Never buy vending-machine toys for small children; these toys do not have to meet safety regulations and often contain small parts.

 - Make sure small refrigerator magnets are out of your child's reach.

-- Check toys frequently for loose or broken parts — for example, a stuffed animal's loose eye or a broken plastic hinge.
+- Check toys often for loose or broken parts — for example, a stuffed animal's loose eye or a broken plastic hinge.

 - Warn older kids not to leave loose game parts or toys with small pieces in easy reach of younger siblings.

 - Safely dispose of all batteries, especially button-cell batteries (like those used for remote controls and watches).

 - Encourage kids not to put pencils, crayons, or erasers in their mouths when coloring or drawing.

 - Put away all breakable objects and those that are small enough to fit in small mouths.

 If you're expecting a baby or already have a child, it's a good idea to: